-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates INDIVIDUAL Deduction TEB - 1 Individual Tax Home mortgage interest (A) In general In the case of an individual there shall be allowed as a deduction the interest, including interest paid by a participant partner in a cooperative housing association, allowable as a deduction under paragraph (2), paid or accrued in the tax year on debts incurred by reason of loans for the acquisition or refinancing of property, when said loans are guaranteed with a mortgage on the property that, at the time said interest is paid or accrued, constitutes a qualified residence of the taxpayer.
-PR Internal Revenue Code Section 1033.15 (a)(1)(A) Individual Income Tax Return 2016 (Form 482.0) Schedule A Individual
+TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates N INDIVIDUAL Deduction TEB - 1 Individual Home mortgage (A) In general In the case of an individual there PR Internal Individual Tax interest shall be allowed as a deduction the interest, Revenue Code, as Income Tax including interest paid by a participant partner in amended Return 2016 a cooperative housing association, allowable as a (hereinafter (Form 482.0) deduction under paragraph (2), paid or accrued referred to as "PR Schedule A in the tax year on debts incurred by reason of Internal Revenue Individual loans for the acquisition or refinancing of Code") property, when said loans are guaranteed with a Section 1033.15 (1) mortgage on the property that, at the time said (A)

-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB - 2 Individual Tax Casualty loss on your principal residence (A) Loss of home due to fire, hurricane and other casualties For tax years beginning before January 1, 2017: (i) In the case of an individual, a deduction shall be allowed for losses not compensated, by insurance or otherwise, sustained during the tax year due fire, hurricane and other casualties at the property that, at the time of the casualty, was the taxpayer's principal residence. (ii) In the case of spouses living together at the end of the tax year and electing the optional tax computation under Section 1021.03 or filing separate returns, each spouse shall be entitled to claim only fifty (50) percent of this deduction.
-PR Internal Revenue Code Section 1033.15 (a)(10)(A) Individual Income Tax Return 2016 (Form 482.0) Schedule A Individual Part I Line 2 TEB - 3 Individual Tax Medical Expenses (4) Deduction of healthcare expenses - In the case of individuals, the amount by which the amount of healthcare expenses not compensated, by insurance or otherwise, paid during the tax year, exceeds six (6) percent of adjusted gross income.
-For purposes of this subparagraph, the term "healthcare expenses" includes the following: (A) professional services rendered by physicians, dentists, radiologists, clinical pathologists, minor surgeons or nurses, or by hospitals within or without Puerto Rico; (B) health or accident insurance; (C) drugs for human consumption intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease, acquired solely and exclusively with a medical prescription, if prescribed by a physician authorized to practice medicine in Puerto Rico and dispensed by a licensed pharmacist in Puerto Rico; and (D) expenses incurred in the purchase of any technological assistance equipment for disabled persons, specialized treatment or chronic illness.
-PR Internal Revenue Code Section 1033.15 (a)(4) Individual Income Tax Return 2016 (Form 482.0) Schedule A Individual Part I Line 3
+interest is paid or accrued, constitutes a qualified residence of the taxpayer.
+TEB - 2 Individual Tax Casualty loss on your principal residence Loss of home due to fire, hurricane and other casualties For tax years beginning before January 1, 2017: (i) In the case of an individual, a deduction shall be allowed for losses not compensated, by insurance or otherwise, sustained during the tax year due fire, hurricane and other casualties at the property that, at the time of the casualty, was the taxpayer's principal residence. (ii) In the case of spouses living together at the end of the tax year and electing the optional tax computation under Section 1021.03 or filing separate returns, each spouse shall be entitled to claim only fifty (50) percent of this deduction.
+PR Internal Revenue Code Section 1033.15 (10) (A) Individual Income Tax Return 2016 (Form 482.0) Schedule A Individual Part I Line 2 TEB - 3 Individual Tax Medical Expenses (4) Deduction of healthcare expenses - In the case of individuals, the amount by which the amount of healthcare expenses not compensated, by insurance or otherwise, paid during the tax year, exceeds six (6) percent of adjusted gross income.
+For purposes of this subparagraph, the term "healthcare expenses" includes the following: (A) professional services rendered by physicians, dentists, radiologists, clinical pathologists, minor surgeons or nurses, or by hospitals within or without Puerto Rico; (B) health or accident insurance; (C) drugs for human consumption intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease, acquired solely and exclusively with a medical prescription, if prescribed by a physician authorized to practice medicine in Puerto Rico and dispensed by a licensed pharmacist in Puerto Rico; and PR Internal Revenue Code Section 1033.15 (a)(4) Individual Income Tax Return 2016 (Form 482.0) Schedule A Individual Part I Line 3